 What are "free radicals"?

-- Free radicals are very unstable and try to gain stability by gaining the required electron; therefore, free radicals are very reactive
+- Free radicals are very unstable and try to achieve stability by gaining the necessary electron; therefore, free radicals are very reactive.

-- They react with other chemical compounds by capturing the required electron and thus triggering chain reactions with the formation of further radicals.
+- They react with other chemical compounds by capturing the required electron, thus triggering chain reactions with the formation of further radicals.

-- These reactions are unregulated and unpredictable – they can generally damage all biological structures and molecules
+- These reactions are unregulated and unpredictable – they can generally affect all biological structures. && Molecules damage

-cell components (e.g. damage to genetic material in the cell nucleus or DNA)
+Cell components (z.B.
+Damage to genetic material in the cell nucleus or DNA)

 • Fats (oxidation of lipoproteins) and carbohydrates

-• Amino acids such as L-cysteine (glutathione building block)
+• Amino acids such as z.BL-Cysteine (glutathione building block)

 What do "oxidation" and "reduction" mean?

-- An antioxidant gives an electron to the free radical and thereby neutralizes it à the free radical becomes a “healthy” molecule again
+- An antioxidant donates an electron to the free radical, thereby neutralizing it; the free radical becomes a "healthy" molecule again.

-- Through the release of electrons, the antioxidant is again oxidized (radicalized) and must then be reduced again, etc.
+- The release of electrons causes the antioxidant to be oxidized (radicalized) and then reduced again, etc.

 What is "oxidative stress"?

-- If there is an imbalance between oxidation and reduction or more free radicals (oxidants) than antioxidants, this is referred to as oxidative stress for the body.
+- If there is an imbalance between oxidation and reduction, or more free radicals (oxidants) than antioxidants, this is referred to as oxidative stress in the body.

 How are free radicals formed?